FriesW/PushToProd/assembly/guide.md

 #### Mount front acrylic and bolts

 Place the box bottom down, with the faceplace facing up.
 Peel off the protective coatings from the front acrylic piece and place it on top.
+Be extra careful not to place finger prints on the side which will be facing the wood.
+This will be permanently mounted, so impossible to clean.
 Insert the four bolts and washers.
 Use the short bolts on the top end, as it has the tighest clearances inside.

 Now, carefully flip over the box, such that none of the bolts fall out.
 The box should now be sitting on the table through the four bolt heads.
 Without picking up the box, flood each corner of the box with hot glue.
 This will hold the bolts in, reinforce the corners of the box, and keep the faceplate acrylic aligned.
 Make sure that the glue does not flow on top of the interior acrylic.

 #### Mount button